 If experimental subjects arbitrage against market interest rates when making intertemporal allocations of cash, the data will reveal nothing about subjects' discounting, only uncovering subjects' market interest rates.
 If subjects instead frame choices narrowly, they will plan to spend cash rewards when received, implying cash has properties similar primary rewards.
 We test arbitrage directly by forcing all transactions with subjects to go exclusively through their financial institutions via instant electronic transfers.
 If subjects wish to arbitrage, this should make it as easy and salient as possible.
 Our evidence contradicts arbitrage, and finds evidence of present bias, supporting the view that money payments in experiments can be treated as a primary reward.

-When nudges aren’t enough – A large scale field experiment on promoting public transport with Linus Olsson Collentine
+When nudges aren't enough: Incentives and habit formation in public transport usage with Linus Olsson Collentine

 Beliefs and actions: How a shift in confidence affects choices with Kai Barron (R&R in Scandinavian Journal of Economics)

 Confidence in one's own abilities is often seen as the key to success.
 Empirical evidence about whether such beliefs causally map into actions is, however, sparse.
 In this paper, we use a stylized laboratory experiment to investigate the causal effect of an increase in confidence about one’s own ability on two central choices made by workers in the labor market: choosing between jobs with a payment scheme that depends heavily on ability [high earnings risk] and those that pay a fixed wage [low earnings risk], and (ii) the subsequent choice of how much effort to exert within the job.
 An increase in confidence leads to an increase in self-selection into uncertain ability-contingent payment schemes.
 This is detrimental for low ability workers.
 Policy implications are discussed.